tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/overlay_design.rst

 The tcl filename should match the .bit filename.
 E.g. my_overlay.bit and my_overlay.tcl

-The tcl is parsed when the overlay is instantiated (not when it is downloaded).
+The tcl is parsed when the overlay is instantiated and downloaded.

 .. code-block:: python